jvolkening/gloc/README.md

 When a book download is attempted for the first time, GLOC saves a configuration file in the book's directory named '.gloc\_meta' (normally hidden in Linux).
-It also renames and saves a copy of the downloaded XML file as 'download.odm' or 'download.emx'.
+It also renames and saves a copy of the downloaded XML file as 'download.odm.'
 If GLOC needs to be closed for some reason during download, these files store information needed to resume the download at a later time.
-Simply run GLOC and open the 'download.odm' or 'download.emx' file.
+Simply run GLOC and open the 'download.odm' file.
 All relevant information should load and the download can be resumed as per the previous paragraph.

 # COMMAND LINE OPTIONS